cloudaware/compliance-policies/ce/ca/azure/storage/queue-logging-for-read-write-delete-requests/remediation.md

 ## From Azure Portal

 1. Go to `Storage Accounts`.
-2. Select the specific Storage Account.
+2. For each storage account, under `Monitoring`, click `Diagnostics settings`.
-3. Click the `Diagnostics settings` under the `Monitoring` section in the left column.
+3. Select the `queue` tab indented below the storage account.
-4. Select the `queue` tab indented below the storage account.
+4. To create a new diagnostic setting, click `+ Add diagnostic setting`.
+To update an existing diagnostic setting, click `Edit setting` on the diagnostic setting.
-5. Click `+ Add diagnostic setting`.
+5. Check the boxes next to `StorageRead`, `StorageWrite`, and `StorageDelete`.
-6. Select `StorageRead`, `StorageWrite` and `StorageDelete` options under the `Logs` section to enable Storage Logging for Queue service.
+6. Select an appropriate destination.
-7. Select a destination for your logs to be sent to.
+7. Click `Save`.

 ## From Azure CLI